seeker2921/Launcher/README.md

 GDKCraft Launcher (Forked from SKCraft Launcher)
 ================================================

+###GDKCraft ReadMe

+GDKCraft has utilized the open source SKCraft Launcher as a base for the GDKCraft Minecraft Launcher.
+GDKCraft does not claim to own the original SKCraft source code.
+GDKCraft does own all original GDKCraft modifications.
+All changes to SKCraft's source code will remain under the same license of original project.

+####Any open source projects/code used by GDKCraft Launcher will be documented below.
+No additional projects used at this time.

+####Any closed source projects/Libs used GDKCraft Launcher will be documented below.

+#####jxBrowser

+GDKCraft is currently evaluating the use of TeamDev's jxBrowser library in the GDKCraft Launcher.
+The license for jxBrowser can be found in: jxBrowser License agreement.txt or at https://www.teamdev.com/jxbrowser-licence-agreement

+jxBrowser is a closed source lib used in the GDKCraft Launcher in the form of external JAR lib's.
+Presently it is only licensed to GDKCraft as an evaluation and the license to use it in this project will expire 30 days from, 2017-01-05.

+GDKCraft has requested an oepn course license from TeamDev, If approved this block will reflect such.
+If denied, all traces of jxBrowser will be removed from this VCS repository.

+###End GDKCraft Readme

+###SKCraft Readme

 SKCraft Launcher provides a platform for creating, testing, and distributing modpacks for groups of all sizes.
 It is 100% open source and works on Windows, Mac OS X and Linux/BSD.

 With this platform, you have **full control** of the modpacks that you choose to release.